 For example, some people can’t tell the difference between gray and green.
-This misconception is due to the lack of education on the awareness of colour blindness.
+This misconception is due to the lack of education on the awareness of color blindness.
 Colour deficiency is a condition.
 Some people have challenges to see one or more primary colours (red, green, or blue). and being able to recognize them through their retina (back of the eye).

 Colour blindness can affect one’s ability to choose cloth colors, draw, label and more.
 When children are colour blind, it can sometimes be mistaken for cognitive problems.
 Such as unable to learn the colours.
 It can also interfere with their ability to recognize coloured shapes.